 - Being a resource and advocate for affected businesses on current and future transportation issues, including Hwy 65 and Hwy 10

-- Establishing Business Councils in Coon Rapids and Blaine to keep the lines of communication open and discuss topics of mutual interest
+- Establishing Business Councils in Coon Rapids, Blaine, and Brooklyn Park to keep the lines of communication open and discuss topics of mutual interest

 - Focusing on Workforce Development issues to address the growing hiring and talent needs of our business community